 • Don’t force one transport type everywhere—choose the best deal per segment.

-• Mix free/low-cost activities (parks, viewpoints, walking tours, markets).
+• Mix free or low-cost activities such as parks, viewpoints, walking tours, and markets.

-• With one paid highlight per day (or even per two days, depending on your style).
+• Include one paid highlight per day, or even one every two days, depending on your style.

 • Example: one museum, one guided food tour, and one day trip.